pynashorg/pynashorg.github.com/_posts/2013-02-20-namedtuple.md

     >>> from collections import defaultdict

-So, go try out `namedtuple` and learn more about [`defaultdict`](http://docs.python.org/2/library/collections.html#collections.defaultdict).
-Two really simple and *incredibly* useful tools in the standard library.
+So, go try out `namedtuple` and learn more about [`defaultdict`](http://docs.python.org/2/library/collections.html#collections.defaultdict); two really simple and *incredibly* useful tools in the standard library.